Environmental Due Diligence

-The Phase I ESA may reveal Recognized Environmental Conditions (RECs) that require a Phase II ESA subsurface, asbestos, lead based paint, or mold investigation before a determination of liability can be made for a property.
-The nature of historic and current operations at a Property, can also indicate that Phase II sampling, analysis, and assessment may be more appropriate than a Phase I ESA; For example a historic or active gasoline station, mechanics shop, dry cleaners, or industrial facility may go straight to a Phase II ESA depending on the amount of information available for the property.
+A Phase 2 ESA may reveal Recognized Environmental Conditions (RECs) that require a subsurface, asbestos, lead based paint, or mold investigation before a determination of liability can be made for a property.
+This practice is intended for use on a voluntary basis by parties who wish to evaluate known releases or likely release areas identified by the user or Phase II Assessor.
+For example a historic or active gasoline station, mechanics shop, dry cleaners, or industrial facility may go straight to a Phase II ESA depending on the amount of information available.

 When is the best time to have an Environmental Site Assessment done?